fengjixuchui/EAC-Emulator/README.md

 Includes
 - Full Emulation for Easy Anti Cheat
+- spoofs the system ( hwid spoof )
 - Emulate Battleye Anti cheat
 - Supports windows 10 and 11 ( also supports PRO Versions of windows )